Introduction

 Also, read: What is mortar?

-Cement Mortar Against Nature of Works
+Cement Mortar Against the Nature of Works

 Mortars that are made using Portland cement and blast furnace slag cement are highly effective for constructing walls with bricks, stones, and large blocks.
-In contrast, mortars made using Puzzolana Portland cement and sulphate-resisting cement are suitable for constructing buildings that are exposed to corrosive and wastewater.
+In contrast, mortars made using Pozzolana Portland cement and sulphate-resisting cement are suitable for constructing buildings that are exposed to corrosive and wastewater.
 Furthermore, it can be utilised for plastering, rendering smooth finishes, and for damp-proof courses.

 | Types of Work | Cement | Sand | |